 Not every detained person will be offered bond.
-If the U.S. Immigration Customs Enforcement (ICE) officer decides not to offer it, or sets the bond very high, an attorney may file a motion with the Immigration Court to ask for bond or for a lower bond.
+If the U.S. Immigration Customs Enforcement (ICE) officer decides not to offer it, or sets the bond very high, an attorney may file a motion with the Immigration Court to request redetermination of the bond status or payment amount.
 Unlike criminal cases, immigration bonds must be paid in full before release is possible.

-If bond is offered, the immigrant will be released until the immigration case is decided by an immigration judge.
+If bond is offered, the foreign national will be released until his or her immigration case is decided by the Immigration Court.

-Attorneys may represent clients at any point in deportation proceedings.
-Any person who is afraid to return to his or her native country should consult with an immigration attorney in order to understand the strength of the case and how to document it.
-It is possible for attorneys to discuss these matters even if the immigrant is detained.
+Attorneys may represent clients at any point in these proceedings.
+Any person who is afraid to return to his or her native country should consult with an immigration attorney in order to understand the strength or the case and how to document it.
+It is possible for attorneys to discuss these matters even if the loved one is detained.

-The following types of removal (deportation) relief may be requested by persons in court removal proceedings, if they apply:
+The following types of relief may be requested by persons in court removal proceedings, if they apply: